algosup/2024-2025-project-1-fpga-team-8/Documents/technical_specifations/technical_specifications.md

 | UART RX     | i_UART_RX         | 073 |
 | UART TX     | i_UART_TX         | 074 |

+The clock, operating at a frequency of 25Mhz, performs 25 000 000 cycles per second.

 The default parameters of the go board will remain unchanged, which means no component is added, removed or modified and the clock will hold the same frequency throughout the project.

 ### 1.2.2 - Screen

-We were also given a screen of  [TO DEFINE] width by [TO DEFINE] height, along with a VGA cable to connect a board to the screen,
+We were also given a screen of  1920 pixels width by 1080 pixels height, along with a VGA cable to connect a board to the screen.
+The specific model of our screen is the LCD monitor EK1 Series-EK251Q.

 ## 2 - Development environment